BYLAWS OF EASTERN WASHINGTON UNIVERSITY FOUNDATION [Download PDF]

 Subject to approval of the Executive Committee, the Chair of the Foundation Board of Directors shall appoint annually a minimum of three (3) Directors, in good standing, and shall name one of them to serve as Chair.
 Although not all Audit Committee members need be members of the Board of Directors, a majority of the Audit Committee shall be members of the Board of Directors.
 The committee may include non-Directors, but individuals who are also members of the Finance Committee may not comprise a majority of the Audit Committee.
 All members should be independent in order to serve on the Audit Committee.

-- 4.6(d) The Committee on Directors.
-The Committee on Directors shall assist the Board of Directors in recruitment, screening, orientation, training, and evaluation of new and existing Directors.
-The Committee on Directors is charged with compiling and presenting a slate of officers and directors for nomination to the Board of Directors for a vote of approval at the Annual meeting.
+4.6(d) The Governance & Nominating Committee.
+The Governance & Nominating Committee shall assist the Board of Directors in recruitment, screening, orientation, training, and evaluation of new and existing Directors.
+The Governance & Nominating Committee is charged with compiling and presenting a slate of officers and directors for nomination to the Board of Directors for a vote of approval at the Annual meeting.
 This committee shall act sufficiently in advance of the Annual Meeting to permit the Secretary of the Foundation Board of Directors to include the Slate of Officers and Directors in the notice of the Annual Meeting.
-The Committee on Directors shall be comprised of the Chair of the Foundation who shall serve as committee chair, the Executive Director and a minimum of two (2) additional Directors appointed annually by the Chair of the Foundation Board of Directors, subject to approval of the Executive Committee.
+The Governance & Nominating Committee shall be comprised of the Chair of the Foundation who shall serve as committee chair, the Executive Director and a minimum of two (2) additional Directors appointed annually by the Chair of the Foundation Board of Directors, subject to approval of the Executive Committee.

 Alternatively, the Foundation Board of Directors may contract with the University to employ a University employee to serve as Executive Director with such powers and duties, and for such period of time as the Directors determine.